eugene7505/VEiP/README.md

 Stochastic models:
 * Computation of the level of opacity
 * Synthesis of an optimal insertion function that maximizes opacity level

+VEiP is distributed under BSD 3-Clause license.
+This repository is no longer updated.
+The current version of VEiP can be found at https://gitlab.eecs.umich.edu/M-DES-tools.

 ##Access, Modify, Build
 To access, modify, build, and use the code, follow the instructions below: